Saturday, September 17, 2011

 1985: "Cherish" by Kool & the Gang spent a fourth week at #1 on the Adult Contemporary chart.

-1989: Perez Prado ("Cherry Pink and Apple Blossom White" from 1955) died in Mexico City, Mexico at the age of 72.
+1989: Band leader Perez Prado ("Cherry Pink And Apple Blossom White" from 1955) died of a stroke in Mexico City, Mexico at the age of 72.

-1991: Metallica remained at #1 on the album chart with their self-titled album (commonly called The Black Album).
+1991: Metallica remained at #1 on the Album chart with their self-titled album (commonly called The Black Album).
 Natalie Cole was still at #2 with Unforgettable with Love while another great album from Bonnie Raitt--Luck of the Draw came in third.
 C.M.B. from Color Me Badd was #4 and Boyz II Men were harmonizing their way up with Cooleyhighharmony.
 The rest of the Top 10: For Unlawful Carnal Knowledge by Van Halen, Bob Seger & the Silver Bullet Band debuted at #7 with The Fire Inside, Time, Love & Tenderness from Michael Bolton was #8, C+C Music Factory's Gonna' Make You Sweat and Paula Abdul was on her way down with Spellbound.

-1991: Paula Abdul had released nine songs and "The Promise of a New Day" gave her the sixth #1 of her career on this date.
+1991: Paula Abdul had released nine songs and "The Promise Of A New Day" gave her the sixth #1 of her career on this date.
 Color Me Badd was up strong with "I Adore Mi Amor".
 Bryan Adams finally fell from the top after seven weeks there with "(Everything I Do) I Do It for You".
 Boyz II Men dropped with "Motownphilly" and C+C Music Factory were at 5 with "Things That Make You Go Hmmmm...".

 1991: Adults made "(Everything I Do) I Do It for You" by Bryan Adams #1 for a seventh week on the AC chart.

-1995: The handwritten lyrics to the song "Getting Better" by the Beatles fetched $249,000 at a Sotheby's auction.
+1995: The handwritten lyrics to the song "Getting Better" by the Beatles fetched today's equivalent of $214,231 (£161,000) at a Sotheby's auction in London.

 1996: Los Del Rio spent a seventh week at #1 with "Macarena" and it was nowhere near done.
 The only new Top 10 song was "It's All Coming Back to Me Now" from Celine Dion, which moved from 12 to 7.